zap150/besthea/examples/distributed_tensor_dirichlet/experiments_parallel_fmm.md

 ```
 -DBUILD_EXAMPLES=ON
 ```
 In the following we will denote the build directory by `BUILD` and the root directory of the besthea library by `BESTHEA`.
-All experiments are based on the same executable `distributed_tensor_dirichlet` which is, after calling `make install`, located in
+All experiments are based on the same executable `distributed_tensor_dirichlet`.
+After calling `make install` this executable is located in
 ```
 BUILD/bin
 ```
 The input mesh files are copied into the same directory during the installation.

 In the following we list the parameters to use to reproduce all the numerical examples.
 For details about the individual parameters please execute `distributed_tensor_dirichlet --help`.
-For details regarding the used hardware and compiler options of each experiment we refer to the paper.
+For details regarding the used hardware we refer to the paper.

 ## Example 1: Shared memory performance